hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Install the *kubectl-hns* plugin

-After the HNC is installed, it's possible to set up hierarchical namespaces in the cluster using directly the kubectl CLI tool.
+After the HNC manager is installed, it's possible to set up hierarchical namespaces using the kubectl CLI tool with a list of the HNC custom resources definitions (CRDs), such as *HierarchyConfiguration* and *SubnamespaceAnchor*.
 However, there is a kubectl plugin *kubectl-hns* exists and you can install it to your client environment.
 This kubectl plugin works together with the kubectl CLI tool and it greatly simplifies many hierachical namespace operations.
-This section shows you the process to install the *kubectl-hns* plugin.
+This section shows you the process to install the *kubectl-hns* plugin to the Linux workstation in my local environment.

-Type the following commands to install the *kubectl-hns* plugin using *curl* in my Linux client:
+Type the following commands to install the *kubectl-hns* plugin using *curl*:

 ```shell